Heartland Parkway: Criticism

-Criticism for the proposed parkway has largely stemmed from concern for the environmentally sensitive areas the parkway would run through, and concern that rural areas it would traverse would be exploited by developers.
+Support for the construction of the parkway has ebbed and flowed.
+Former Florida governor Jeb Bush was a proponent of this parkway, but his successor, governor Charlie Crist never expressed interest in its creation.
+Criticism for the proposed parkway has largely stemmed from concern of the environmentally sensitive areas and concern that rural areas it would traverse would be exploited by developers.

-A major proponent of the Heartland Parkway was former state legislator JD Alexander (1998-2012), from eastern Polk County.
+A major proponent of the Heartland Parkway was J. D. Alexander, a state legislator from 1998 to 2012, from eastern Polk County.
 Until 2012, Alexander was CEO of Atlantic Blue Group, which owns tens of thousands of acres of property along or near the proposed alignment.
 In his final year in office (due to term limits) and while Alexander was chairman of the Senate Budget Committee, a total of $34.7 million was allocated for the parkway in the state's 2012 and 2014 budgets despite no request from the Florida Department of Transportation.